NIFTy-PPL/NIFTy/README.md

 ## Citing NIFTy

-To cite the probabilistic programming framework NIFTy, please use the citation provided below.
+To cite the probabilistic programming framework NIFTy, please use the citations provided below for the NIFTY.cl and NIFTy.re variants.
 In addition to citing NIFTy itself, please consider crediting the Gaussian process models you used and the inference machinery.
 See [the corresponding entry on citing NIFTy in the documentation](https://ift.pages.mpcdf.de/nifty/user/citations.html) for further details.